-More and more we’re seeing nannies asking about how to get health insurance built into their compensation packages; we’re seeing many more employers asking how they can help too.
-That’s great!
-Just how to go about doing it is where things get confusing.
-In this post we’ll lay out the landscape as we see it and how we go about consulting clients on healthcare for their employee(s).
+More and more we’re getting nannies asking about how to get health insurance built into their compensation packages; we’re realizing many more employers asking how they can help too.
+That’s fantastic!
+Just knowing how to go about doing it is where things get confusing.
+Let’s consider the question: what’s a good option for nanny health insurance coverage?
+In this post, we’ll lay out the landscape as we understand it and how we go about consulting clients on healthcare for their employees.

 A Quick Background

 Clients and their household employees are generally looking for tax-favored health care options.
 Currently there are two solid options available, the Qualified Small Employer Health Reimbursement Arrangement (QSEHRA) and the Individual Coverage Health Reimbursement Arrangement (ICHRA).
 Both are tailored for small employers not offering group health insurance, and support employees obtaining coverage on their state health insurance exchanges.